-In November of 2005, homelessness activist Diane Nilan packed her life into her RV “Tillie the Turtle” and began traveling the United States to promote awareness about homelessness.
-She has helped homeless families all across the country through legislative advocacy, emergency assistance, her non-profit HEAR US: Voice and Visibility for Homeless Children, and filming and producing documentary films that examine the unseen lives of homeless people.
+In November of 2005, homelessness activist Diane Nilan packed her life into an RV and began traveling the United States to promote awareness about homelessness.
+She has helped homeless families across the country through legislative advocacy, emergency assistance, her non-profit HEAR US: Voice and Visibility for Homeless Children, and by producing documentary films that examine the unseen lives of homeless people.

-In recent years, the economic downturn has distracted from the problem of homelessness, noted Professor White.
-Arbogast explained that because of this, a prevailing struggle for OCS has been shrinking funds, as need for funding is increasing.
-One fourth of the population in the City of Oberlin itself lives below the poverty line, and 54% of public school students receive free and reduced lunch, with numbers continuing to increase.
+Arbogast added that a prevailing struggle for OCS has been shrinking funds as need for those funds grows.
+A fourth of the population in the City of Oberlin live below the poverty line, and 54 percent of public school students now receive free or reduced lunch, with numbers continuing to increase.
 Services like emergency assistance provided by OCS and the homeless shelters that Nilan works with are more of a “band-aid” fix than a structural adjustment for impoverished people, but with dwindling funds, they have to settle.

-Nilan first became interested in the problem of homelessness awareness when she noticed a woman in overalls walking around in Joliet, Illinois, her home at the time.
-Nilan became “immensely curious” and learned that the woman was homeless and mentally ill.
+Nilan first became interested in the problem of homelessness awareness when she noticed a woman in overalls wondering around in Joliet, Illinois, her home at the time.
+She became curious and learned that the woman was homeless and mentally ill.
 Soon after, she began working with Catholic charities.

-In order to help eliminate barriers against homeless children going to school, Nilan ushered a piece of legislation through the Illinois General Assembly in 1994.
+In order to eliminate barriers against homeless children going to school, Nilan ushered a law through the Illinois General Assembly in 1994.
 The federal law on homeless assistance at the time was from the Reagan era and offered no protections for homeless children’s education.
 The Illinois Education for Homeless Children Act, or “Charlie’s Bill,” named after a young homeless boy, passed with bipartisan support in 1994.
 “It was our dream bill and it got passed,” said Nilan.

-Nilan later played an important role in advocating for a piece of legislation at the federal level that would broaden the definition of homelessness and protect homeless education nationwide.
+Nilan later played an important role in advocating for a piece of legislation at the federal level that would broaden the definition of homelessness to protect homeless education nationwide.
 The bill, called the Mckinney-Vento Act, passed in 2001 as part of No Child Left Behind.
-The Mckinney-Vento Act expanded on the Department of Housing and Urban Development’s (HUD) narrow definition of homelessness to include those who live in public spaces, cars, shelters, hotels, move from one place of housing to another, or live with other individuals as a result of economic problems or a loss of housing.
-The definition is now used by the Department of Education to secure education for homeless children.
-HUD’s narrower definition remains an obstacle for homeless people.
+The Mckinney-Vento Act expanded on the Department of Housing and Urban Development’s (HUD) narrow definition of homelessness to include those who live in public spaces, cars, shelters, hotels, move from one place of housing to another, or live with others as a result of financial problems or a loss of housing.
+The Department of Education now uses that definition to secure education for homeless children; HUD’s narrower definition remains an obstacle for homeless people.

-To further raise the level of awareness about homelessness, Nilan came up with the idea for a documentary.
-She was first inspired while working with school districts across Illinois to ensure that the Mckinney-Vento Act was carried out in their schools.
+To further raise awareness about homelessness, Nilan produced a documentary.
+Her inspiration came from working with Illinois schools to ensure that the Mckinney-Vento Act was carried out in their districts.

 “Talking to educators and superintendents, I realized that they very much didn’t know about homeless families at all,” Nilan said.

-In order to capture the stories of homeless children nationwide, she sold her townhouse and car and began travelling in “Tillie”.
-In November of 2005, Nilan hit the road.
-“It’s very humbling to just say to yourself, well, I’m out here,” she explained.
+Hoping to capture the stories of homeless children, Nilan sold her townhouse and car and began travelling in “Tillie the Turtle,” her nick-named RV.
+In November of 2005, she hit the road.
+“It’s very humbling to just say to yourself, well, I’m out here,” she said.